Resource management & capacity planning in project management is essential to helping your organization maximize ROI

 Project Managers and demand authors have varying levels of sophistication – some are experts while others may be “accidental” participants.
 Not all have the scheduling savvy to maintain and accurately generate resource estimates and forecasts from the detailed schedule.
 In fact, many spend more time wrestling with the schedule to generate accurate resource estimates than actually managing projects.
-And with a variety of execution styles being used, it’s difficult to capture initial estimates, ongoing forecasts, and calculate resource utilization as the project changes.
+With a variety of execution styles being used, it’s difficult to capture initial estimates, ongoing forecasts, and calculate resource utilization as the project changes.

 Resource allocation also needs to be aligned with the right investment planning approach (project, program, capability or product).
 And of course, quickly and easily identifying and addressing resource over- and under-allocation is critical.
 Finally, for proactive capacity planning, all stakeholders must have a real-time view into resource supply and demand so they can maintain the skills inventory needed to find the right people and the best fit.

-Historically, when asked to model the impact of portfolio decisions on resource capacity, Portfolio/Resource Managers and their teams had to stay late and crunch the numbers in a disconnected excel spreadsheet.
-They lacked a tool that could quickly and easily help them answer common questions, like “what’s the impact of adding, dropping or delaying projects?” or “what’s the immediate impact of this decision on the portfolio and resource capacity”.
-With the advent of drag-and-drop analytical capabilities, they can now model a wide variety of scenarios with assess the impact of any portfolio change on resource capacity.
+Historically, when asked to model the impact of portfolio decisions on resource utilization, Portfolio/Resource Managers and their teams had to stay late and crunch the numbers in a disconnected excel spreadsheet.
+They lacked a tool that could quickly and easily help them answer common questions, like “what’s the impact of adding, dropping or delaying projects?” or “what’s the immediate impact of this decision on the portfolio and resource utilization”.
+With the advent of drag-and-drop analytical capabilities, they can now model a wide variety of scenarios and assess the impact of any portfolio change on resource capacity.
 Those tools also address the logistical nightmare of capitalizing work, and make it easier for portfolio managers and financial analysts to generate estimates and forecasts.